r3c/creep/README.md

     to be sure to include all changed files when deploying ; a few false positives will just cause harmless extra synchronizations.

-A default modifier is always added as last element of the list to filter the environment file out of deployments, since it shouldn't be transferred.
-You may override this behavior by adding an explicit modifier on this file.
+Creep always appends two modifiers to filter to exclude environment and definition files from deployments.
+You shouldn't need to change this behavior, but you may do so by adding explicit modifiers matching them.

 Troubleshooting
 ---------------

 This project is still under develpement and may not behave as you would expect.
-The `-v` (verbose) switch may help you understanding how your environment and modifiers files are used in case of issue.
+In case of issue the `-v` (verbose) switch may help you understanding how your environment and definition files are used.

-If you really can't figure out what's happening, don't hesitate to create an issue on GitHub or contact me directly!
+If you can't figure out what's happening don't hesitate to open an issue on GitHub or contact me!